giwrgosftw/EMLviewer-Project/README.md

 # EMLviewer-Project
-This web application is an EML-viewer where the .eml file (the e-mail) is stored in SQLite DB and the frontend shows its content as a text file.
+This web application is an EML-viewer where the .eml file (the e-mail) is stored in SQLite DB and the frontend/GUI shows its content as a text file.
 I used Python-Flask, React.js and PonyORM.
 It has been tested and works perfectly in python v2.7 (you can find python v2.7 here → https://1drv.ms/u/s!As6B4RGbfxQVgYw4A4mkjuYw_3b4wA?e=agQ6Xg) !

 # How to run it